 As a global financial services firm, we have a broad base of employees who work across various lines of business, regions and functions to deliver products and services to our clients and customers, as well as employees who provide expertise in risk management, technology, legal, policy and regulation, finance, accounting, controls, human resources and many more areas.
-As of year-end 2021, 94% of our employees worked full-time, while over 16,500 were part-time employees.
-Our workforce also includes over 14,200 contractors.
+As of year-end 2022, 94% of our employees worked full-time, while over 17,700 were part-time employees.
+Our workforce also includes over 14,600 contractors.

 JPMorgan Chase is committed to respecting the human rights of our employees through our internal employment policies and practices and by respecting local laws and regulations related to human rights.
 Fostering diversity, equity and inclusion is a cornerstone of our corporate culture, and we strive to ensure that employees are able to work in a safe, professional work environment.
-We continue to reinforce our culture of respect and inclusion and anti-harassment efforts across the Firm through engagement activities, internal communications and an annual, globally required training.
-We have an enterprise-wide policy to oversee and respond to workforce conduct-related matters.
-The JPMC Conduct Hotline is available 24 hours a day, seven days a week for all employees, customers, vendors and clients to raise conduct concerns, with the option of anonymity, where permitted by law.
-Human Resources, Global Security and other groups designated by procedures investigate and report on allegations of misconduct.
-Prior to the first day of employment or service, Human Resources, Global Security and/or Global Supplier Services complete background assessments on all new employees and new contractors, respectively, to confirm hiring requirements are met.
+We continue to reinforce our culture of respect and inclusion and anti-harassment efforts across the Firm through engagement activities, internal communications and training.
+Prior to the first day of employment or service, we complete background assessments on all new employees and new contractors, respectively, to confirm hiring requirements are met.

-In addition, compensation and benefits play an important role in our ability to attract, retain and motivate our workforce.
-We are committed to providing competitive and equitable compensation for our employees, and benefits that support our employees' needs, such as health and retirement benefits and other programs to bolster work-life balance.
+In addition, a total rewards portfolio including compensation, benefits and policies are an important part of our human capital strategy and help to attract, retain and motivate our workforce.
+We are committed to providing competitive and equitable compensation for our employees, and benefits that support our employees' needs, such as health, family planning, financial health programs and retirement benefits and other programs to bolster work-life balance.
 We look closely at how we compensate employees, including by conducting pay equity reviews at all levels of our Firm, taking into account factors such as an employee's role, tenure, seniority and geography.